 Energy Expenditure and Calorie Intake

 The total number of calories you burn for energy each day is your total daily energy expenditure.
-In order to lose weight, the amount of calories you burn should be higher than your calorie intake.
+These include energy required for the body to perform essential functions (like digestion and blood circulation) and amount of physical activity you’re doing.

 Working out can be tough on your body, especially if you are not used to it.
 The heavier you are, the more pressure you put on your lower limb joints.